Frequently Asked Questions (FAQ)

 • Once you have IRB approval you will be able to log back into DataDirect and re-run your query in “PHI mode.”
 This will allow you to select and download clinical data of interest for the cohort and identify specific biospecimens for distribution.

-If you are conducting a study where you will collect additional biospecimens to contribute to the CBR, please refer to the CBR’s “Creating a Biospecimen Collection using the Central Biorepository (CBR).” listed in the FAQ block above.
+If you are conducting a study where you will collect additional biospecimens to contribute to the CBR, please refer to the CBR’s “Creating a Biospecimen Collection using the Central Biorepository (CBR)” FAQ block above.

 If you are both accessing existing samples and contributing new samples, you may want to fill out two IRB applications: one HUM for the new collection and a second HUM indicating which collections will undergo analysis.
 IRBMED regulatory staff can help you make this decision.